kokkos/kokkos-core-wiki/StdMinMaxElement.md

   KOKKOS_INLINE_FUNCTION
   bool operator()(const ValueType1& a,
                   const ValueType2& b) const {
     // here we use < but one can put any custom logic to return true if a is less than b return a < b;
   }

-  KOKKOS_INLINE_FUNCTION
-  bool operator()(const volatile ValueType1& a,
-                  const volatile ValueType1& b) const {
-    // here we use < but one can put any custom logic to return true if a is less than b return a < b;
-  }